ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form.md

 ### `render()`

-Returns the entire Cp\Form object as a string for use within the Control Panel.
+Returns the entire CP\Form object as a string for use within the Control Panel.

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |